matplotlib/matplotlib/.github/PULL_REQUEST_TEMPLATE.md

   https://matplotlib.org/devel/gitwash/development_workflow.html.

 We understand that PRs can sometimes be overwhelming, especially as the reviews start coming in.
-Please let us know if the reviews are unclear or the recommended next step seems overly demanding, if you would like help in addressing a reviewer's comments, or if you have been waiting too long to hear back on your PR.
+Please let us know if the reviews are unclear,
+the recommended next step seems overly demanding, you would like help in addressing a reviewer's comments, or you have been waiting too long to hear back on your PR.
 -->